 We are finalizing the details of HOPEFULLY buying a house (location is PERFECT, it just hasn’t been updated in 60 years so there’s lots of repairs needed) and I find that discussing decluttering and downsizing is one of my favorite topics.
 We’ve learned a lot in the 3’ish years to get us to the point where we’re trying to buy a 1500 sq ft house after selling a 4100 sq ft home.
 The most important takeaway so far is that there are TWO reactions to decluttering.
 One negative, and one positive, and how you (and the people who share your home) fall on the spectrums of those two reactions will determine your success from day 01.

-Let’s say you’ve gotten rid of a bunch of clothes.
+Let’s say you’ve gotten rid or sold a bunch of clothes.
 Or maybe books.
 Or maybe you cleaned out that cupboard.
 And now?
-NOW YOU HAVE SPACE.
+NOW YOU HAVE SPACE and a BIGGER BANK BALANCE.
 There is space where there wasn’t space before and whenever you see it or think about it you are overcome by a feeling of calm.
+There’s extra money in your bank after your man with a van from a company like Shiply, has delivered the clothes or books you sold.
 Suddenly – the absence of clutter in that one location, and the addition of empty space – you feel peace.
 You feel like you can breathe again.

 Weighing The Two Reactions

 We are all going to experience both if we take a big step to declutter.
 Now, the trick is, you have to weigh the two against each other.
 I still, after 3 years of decluttering, feel the peace and the calm of the freedom and the space WAY MORE than I feel the negative reaction to not having that thing I needed that one time.
 That negative reaction in my mind…that regret and frustration…it fades quickly because it is nothing compared to the peaceful feeling of not feeling burdened by ALL OF THAT CRAP.